jim stafford

 Action:

-Configuration processing within Spring Boot is broken into two primary phases:
+Configuration processing within Spring Boot is separated into two primary phases:

 User-defined configuration classes